 So, let’s dive into more of these causes and ways to fix this problem.

 If YouTube is not playing videos or is showing a black screen, it could be due to the following reasons:

 - The content you want to watch is geographically-restricted.

 - Your internet connection is slow.

 - There are potential viruses in your phone/PC.

 - Your browser is not up-to-date.

-How to Fix YouTube Not Playing Video on Mobile/PC?
+How to Fix YouTube Not Playing Video